FelixBrendel/kifugen/Readme.md

 # Requirements

-To run kifugen you will need:
+To to produce the `tex` file you need:
 - Python 3.6

+If you want to compile it as a `pdf` you also need:
 - A latex distribution with:
     - `latex`
     - `dvips`